 Efforts toward conservation of biodiversity have been deployed also in local municipal level.
 "Technical Guideline for Biodiversity Conservation in Basic Green Plan" was formulated in October 2011, which local governments refers to in formulating "Basic Green Plan" in each region in order to consider technical matters regarding biodiversity.
-Furthermore, a draft of "Urban Biodiversity Index" was formulated in May 2013, which aims at encouraging local governments' efforts toward urban biodiversity conservation by measuring its habitat potential and progress in implementing policies.
+A draft of the Urban Biodiversity Index, a metric for evaluating the state of biodiversity and policy progress in local governments, was formulated in May 2013, and a simplified version of the index that enhances its ability to illuminate and evaluate the state of efforts more simply was formulated in November 2016.
+In FY2017, the MLIT made efforts to raise awareness of the simplified version of the Urban Biodiversity Index to promote its use, and provided technical support to help formulate basic green plans that ensure urban biodiversity.
 In March 2015, MLIT, together with Ministry of the Environment and Ministry of Agriculture, Forestry and Fisheries, formulated the "Action Plan for protection from Alien Species" which aims for promoting management of Alien Species comprehensibly and effectively, and then conservation and sustainable-use of in rich biodiversity in Japan.